wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 1. In the main window, open the Pick Particles tool (Tools > Utilities > Pick Particle).

-1. Browse for and open the marker file and press Display.
+1. Under Marker File, click browse  and open the marker file we just saved.
+   Ensure that Object Style is set to Sphere and press Display.
 A series of size sliders will a appear for each marker.

 1. Adjust the sliders to place the edge of each sphere at the edge of its VLP.